Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 6. Superman

-The Superman is an effective, low-impact core exercise that targets the lower back muscles, specifically the erector spinae, as well as the glutes and hamstrings.
+The Superman is an effective, low-impact core exercise that targets the lower back muscles, specifically the erector spinae, in addition to the glutes and hamstrings.

-It is suitable for individuals of all fitness levels, particularly those looking to strengthen their lower back and improve posture.
+It’s suitable for individuals of all fitness levels, particularly those who are looking to strengthen their lower back and improve posture.
 The Superman can be included in any core or full-body workout routine, or performed as part of a warm-up or cool-down session.

 How to perform the exercise: